Quansight-Labs/numpy_pytorch_interop/RFC.md

 computations on devices like GPUs, as they live on CPU.
 Implementing NumPy scalars would mean that we need to synchronize after every `sum()` call, which would be terrible performance-wise.
 In this implementation, we choose to represent NumPy scalars as 0-D arrays.
-This may cause small divergences in some cases like
+This may cause small divergences in some cases.
+For example, consider the following NumPy behavior:

 ```python
 >>> np.int32(2) * [1, 2, 3]       # scalar decays to a python int